 Suppressed alarms remain in the system but are hidden in the web user interface (UI) by default.
 If you want to see these alarms, click Suppressed in the Search & Filters area.
 The suppressed alarms will be displayed in the table along with the other alarms.
 Use the following instructions if you want to display just the suppressed alarms.

 In the Search & Filters area, click Not Suppressed to remove the Suppressed: False filter, and then click Suppressed to add the Suppressed: True filter.

 - Click Closed to include the closed alarms.

-- In the upper-left corner of the page, click the Configure Filters link to see
+- To see alarms suppressed by a certain rule, in the upper-left corner of the page, click the Configure Filters link.

 - In the Search filters field, enter Suppress.

 - Click the icon to pass the selected filter from the available filters to the selected ones.